 48: (6/12/22) Also related to ivermectin: Alexandros Marinos discusses many concerns about my portrayal of Dr. Flavio Cadegiani.
 I acknowledge two of them as relevant and problematic: first, I noted that he was accused of “crimes against humanity” in a way that suggested the Brazilian government might think he was killing his patients (although I said I didn’t agree with this interpretation).
 A new source that wasn’t available to me at the time explains that the “crimes against humanity” accusation is because he didn’t stop a trial when it showed the experimental drug was much more effective than the placebo drug (which is a nonsensical accusation, since the accusers don’t believe this is true anyway).
 Second, although I said he was “involved in a scandal” where the Brazilian government made a defective app, his only “involvement” was that the app used his data; he was not responsible for any of the defects.
 I cannot remember why I made this error but I assume I saw someone else say something about this and didn’t dig deep enough to be fair to him.
 I regret both errors.
 Marinos has other concerns he thinks are relevant which you can find at the article.

 47: (6/5/22) In this post, I characterize California gubernatorial candidate Michael Shellenberger as opposing suboxone treatment and supporting “sweeping” institutionalization of the mentally ill, based on some articles about him.
 Shellenberger rejects both characterizations and says he supports the former and opposes the latter.
 I apologize for the false characterization.
+Update (6/22/23): After reading Shellenberger’s book San Fransicko (review and discussion here) I believe my original characterization was correct, and Shellenberger’s claim to reject this was false.
+This was not a mistake, and it was a mistake to categorize it as a mistake.

 46: (5/31/22) In this post, I discussed many statistical issues around ivermectin.
 Around the middle, I did two analyses of studies using a t-test.
 A reader suggested that it would have been more appropriate to use a meta-analysis test (eg Dersimonian-Laird).
 This would have strengthened the two analyses from marginally significant to clearly significant.
 More recently, another reader has commented that a DerSimonian-Laird test is also inappropriate because the studies aren’t homogenous, and now I’m not sure which test is appropriate or what result it would give - but it definitely wasn’t the one I originally tried.
 This doesn’t dramatically alter the overall conclusion of the post, which was that the apparent effect (whether marginal or clear) was better explained by other things.